Bert Meek

 Bert Bookham Meek (September 2, 1883 - September 28, 1937) was a California engineer, agricultural entrepreneur, and public official.
 He is credited with the careful planning and expansion of California's water management and transportation infrastructure while serving as the state's Director of Public Works from 1927 to 1931.

 Early career

-After completing high school in Redlands, CA, Meek studied civil engineering at the University of California at Berkeley, interrupting his studies several times with survey work to pay for his education.
+After completing high school in Redlands, CA, Meek studied civil engineering at University of California, Berkeley, interrupting his studies several times with survey work to pay for his education.
 He joined a team with the Western Pacific Survey.
 He then worked with the Edison Electric Company in Los Angeles, the North California Mining Company in Butte and Plumas Counties, and the Gigante Mining Co. in El Salvador.
 From 1908 to 1910, he was the assistant engineer for the Feather River Canal Company.

 Agricultural enterprises

 After researching the potential for olive cultivation and commercialization, Meek built up a holding at the foot of Table Mountain in Northern California, where he planted 1000 acres of olives.
 With business partners Judge John Carleton Gray and Orville C. Perry, he organized the Olive Products Company, with Meek serving as president and general manager.
 The plant crushed olives for oil and also canned pickled olives which were sold under the brand name Mt.
 Ida.
 A third generation farmer, he was active in studying and promoting methods to improve productivity.
 His contributions to the farming sector included serving as Vice President of the Butte County Farm Bureau.
 He was also an enthusiastic proponent of 4H clubs, and presided over the State Junior Livestock Show in 1934.